0x4272616E646F6E/asm-bot/README.md

 - Purely for learning and improving my understanding of assembly language.

 ASM-Bot is a Discord bot written in x86/64 Assembly that integrates AI models via the Cloudflare AI API.
-It allows users to generate code snippets, solve algorithmic problems, and assist with project tasks directly within their Discord channels, making AI tools easily accessible to developers and project teams.
+It allows users to generate code snippets, solve algorithmic problems, and assist with project tasks directly within their Discord channels, making AI tools easily accessible to everyone.

 ### Docker Build Example
 ```